License Renewal Frequently Asked Questions

 Click here for assistance to update your practice hours.

-If you are unsure what is considered to be eligible practice hours, please refer to the Maintaining Eligibility for Registration: Nursing Practice Hours on the CRNS website.
+Please refer to the Maintaining Eligibility for Registration: Nursing Practice Hours document on the CRNS website.

 Click here for assistance if you have questions or if you think you will not meet the hourly bylaw requirement.

 Refer to the Name Change Update Process on the CRNS website to ensure your membership profile is up to date.